lyucean/metrika.js/README.md

 # Web Analytics Observer
 This is an implementation of the observer pattern for web analytics services.
 ___
+**What problem does it solve?**
+If you install multiple web analytics services on your site, you often have multiple handlers for one event.
+It is difficult to track when an event changes, that in all handlers the code was updated.
+There's no such problem with this library.

 How to set allowed events in an array:
 ```